RasenRhino/ros_docker_boilerplate/README.md

 roslaunch turtle_circle_package turtle_circle.launch
 ```

 This will make a turtle move in circles.
-Open `http://localhost:8080/vnc.html` to see it in action!
+Open `http://localhost:8080/vnc.html` to see

 ## Common Commands